ljpurcell/sicp-js/README.md

 # sicp-js
-Solutions to exercises from Structure and Interpretation of Computer Programs (JavaScript Edition)
+Solutions to exercises from [Structure and Interpretation of Computer Programs (JavaScript Edition)](https://sourceacademy.org/sicpjs/foreword02).